MyArtverse-Project/MyArtverse/README.md

 yarn dev
 ```

-You can now access http://localhost:3000.
+You can now access http://localhost:3000 on your browser.

 ## Commands